luisalcab/AI-Simulation-Unity/README.md

 - Vicente Javier Viera Guízar A01639784

 ### Description:
-3D simulation of a traffic intersection with cars and traffic lights, powered by an Agent-Based Model (agentpy) that simulates the behavior of the cars and the traffic lights in the intersection.
+3D simulation of a traffic intersection with cars and traffic lights, powered by an Agent-Based Model (Agentpy) that simulates the behavior of the cars and the traffic lights in the intersection.
 The simulation is made in Unity, using C#.
 The simulation has a GUI that allows the user to change camera views and the simulation allows the user to click on the cars to see their perspective in a first person view with a camera attached to the car.

 ### How to run
 1. Download the project